Sammywastaken/FlowShield/README.md

 - OASIS (2010). *Common Alerting Protocol Version 1.2.*
 - Indian Meteorological Department rainfall intensity classes (light, moderate, heavy, very heavy, extremely heavy) used for the rain-class label.

+## Built with the help of Claude AI.

 ## Licence

 MIT.
 See `LICENSE`.